-Debridement / surgical nail removal by itself is fraught with high recurrence rates; although less so when combined with topical anti-fungal medication/s throughout the nail regrowth period.
+Debridement / surgical nail removal by itself is fraught with high recurrence rates.
+Recurrence is less common when combined with topical anti-fungal medication/s throughout the nail regrowth period.
 Surgery involves discomfort and recuperation.

 What is Onychomycosis / Tinea Unguium?